 Grab an AT HOP pass to save on Auckland public transport

-Auckland’s buses, trains and ferries are run by a collection of different operators, but the integrated AT HOP stored value card provides discounts of at least 20% on most buses, trains and ferries.
-It costs NZ$10 (US$6.60) to buy an AT HOP card, and you can then recharge the card as needed, with a NZ$1 (US$0.66) minimum.
+Auckland’s buses, trains and ferries are run by a collection of different operators, but the integrated AT HOP stored-value card provides discounts of at least 20% on most buses, trains and ferries.
+It costs NZ$5 (US$2.95) to buy an AT HOP card, and you can then recharge the card as needed, with a NZ$1 (US$0.59) minimum.

-Green InnerLink buses loop around the inner city, stopping at many key destinations, including the Auckland Museum, the waterfront bars and restaurants of Viaduct Harbour, and the eating, drinking and shopping precincts of Ponsonby, Karangahape Road and Newmarket.
+Bright green InnerLink bus routes loop around the inner city, stopping at many key destinations, including the Auckland Museum, the waterfront bars and restaurants of Viaduct Harbour, and the eating, drinking and shopping precincts of Ponsonby, Karangahape Road and Newmarket.

 Orange-colored OuterLink buses will take you to the Auckland Zoo and MOTAT, Auckland's excellent transport and technology museum, while red CityLink buses are the best option if you plan on eating and drinking by the harborside in the Wynyard Quarter.
-CityLink buses are fully electric, and in late 2021, Auckland Transport announced the purchase of 150 more electric buses for its city-wide network.
+CityLink buses are fully electric, with plans to electrify the entire fleet underway.

-Bus fares start at NZ$1 (US$0.66) one-way on CityLink buses, or NZ$4 (US$2.60) on other routes.
+Bus fares start at NZ$1 (US$0.59) one-way on CityLink buses, or NZ$4 (US$2.36) on other routes.
 You'll pay around half this with an AT HOP card (and get free travel on the CityLink bus if you change from another AT HOP journey).
-Due to COVID-19, cash fares are not currently accepted, and wearing an approved mask is mandatory for all passengers.
+Cash fares are not accepted on buses.

-Tip for bus travel in Auckland: For an impromptu city tour, ride the InnerLink bus for brunch in Ponsonby, followed by an afternoon at the Auckland Museum, then have dinner and cocktails amongst the super-yachts at the Viaduct Harbor.
+Tip for bus travel in Auckland: For an impromptu city tour, ride the InnerLink bus to brunch in Ponsonby, followed by an afternoon at the Auckland Museum, then have dinner and cocktails among the super-yachts at the Viaduct Harbor.

-Jump on a local train to the "footie"
+Jump on a local train to the game

 The Auckland Transport network also includes three train lines, mainly serving the city's eastern, western and southern suburbs.
 The Western Line from Britomart is handy for sport and music fans attending live sport and concerts at nearby Eden Park, while the Southern Line stops at Mt Smart Stadium, Auckland's other major sports venue.

-Due to be completed in late 2024, Auckland's underground City Rail Link will make for easier commuter travel in the CBD.
+Due to be completed in late 2024, Auckland's underground City Rail Link will make for easier commuter travel in the CBD (as the downtown core is known).
 Check their website for progress reports on the project.

 Tip for sports fans in Auckland: Fans of rugby are spoiled for choice in Auckland.
 Take the train to Eden Park to watch Super Rugby with the Auckland Blues, or to Mt Smart Stadium to watch Moana Pasifika, a rugby union team drawn from multiple Pacific Island nations.

-Take the ferry for an island day out full of beaches and wine
+Take the ferry for an island day full of beaches and wine

 Less frequent ferries depart to the protected island bird sanctuary of Tiritiri Matangi, and Rangitoto, a dormant 700-year-old volcanic island on the eastern edge of the Hauraki Gulf.
 Rangitoto is crisscrossed by walking trails and linked to neighboring Motutapu Island by a causeway.